 - Reduce the silo-based isolation of development and operations with a new DevOps team that silos itself from other parts of the organization

-Q: What does CAMS in DevOps stand for?
+23. What does CAMS stand for?

 The acronym CAMS is usually used for describing the core creeds of DevOps methodology.
 It stands for:

-A: KPIs is a contracted form of Key Performance Indicators.
 In order to measure the success of a DevOps process, several KPIs can be used.
 Some of the most popular ones are:

 - Application performance